 It depends, but caution is advisable.
-Section 4-7 of the Real Estate Council Rules requires a licensee not to publish any advertising which the licensee knows to contain a false statement or misrepresentation concerning the property.
+Rule 41 of the Real Estate Services Rules requires a licensee not to publish any advertising which the licensee knows to contain a false statement or misrepresentation concerning the property.
 No disclaimer will relieve a licensee from liability if that licensee knows the statement they are making about the property is false.

 The phrases quoted above form a spectrum ranging from:

 - statements or opinions as to quality which are mere puffery (such as “gorgeous,” “spectacular”) to;